 One of the best airports for layovers in Asia is Kansai International Airport in Osaka, Japan.
-It features spectacular architecture and in keeping with all things related to transport in Japan, it is extremely efficient.
-It’s ranked #5 by Skytrax’s best airports in the world overall.
+It features spectacular architecture, and in keeping with all things related to transport in Japan, it is extremely efficient.
+It’s ranked #5 by Skytrax’s best airports worldwide.

 13. Sydney Airport (Sydney, Australia)

-If you are looking for other things to do at the airport, then you can check out Sydney Airport’s free exhibits which are located throughout the airport.
+If you are looking for other things to do at the airport, you can check out Sydney Airport’s free exhibits, located throughout the airport.
 With all of these facilities, visitors to Sydney Airport will undoubtedly have a pleasant stay.